DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Learning Outcomes

-1. Critically analyse political communication scholarship from a range of academic sources in order to demonstrate an understanding of the discipline;
+1. Critically analyse political communication scholarship from a range of academic sources to demonstrate an understanding of the discipline;

 WorkloadFull time hours per semester